The Battle to Become Britain’s Next Prime Minister Is Suddenly All About Fashion

 Americans are sometimes under the impression that politics in the U.K. couldn’t possibly be as petty and underhanded as proceedings in the United States.
 They’d be sorely mistaken, as the race to the bottom in the Tory leadership contest continues to prove.

 In contrast, Liz Truss, Dorries’ chosen candidate, “will be traveling the country wearing her earrings which cost circa £4.50 from Claire Accessories,” Dorries said.
-(In fact, both candidates have been derided for inventing hard-luck personal narratives when in fact coming from comfortable backgrounds.)
+(In fact, both candidates have been derided for inventing hard-luck personal narratives although they both come from comfortable backgrounds.)

 “FFS Nadine!
 Muted,” tweeted Guildford Conservative MP and Sunak supporter Angela Richardson.
-(Dorries, aka “Mad Nads,” currently focused on the controversial sale of British broadcaster Channel 4, is a frequent target herself of criticism, derision, and satire herself—as seen in actor, singer and comedian Sooz Kempner’s series of witty video sketches.)
+(Dorries, aka “Mad Nads,” currently focused on the controversial sale of British broadcaster Channel 4, is herself a frequent target of criticism, derision, and satire—as seen in actor, singer and comedian Sooz Kempner’s series of witty video sketches.)

 Ironically, in 2007, Dorries told The Guardian that “I will wear cheaper clothes but there are things I will not compromise on, like my £6,000 diamond earrings.”